brunosag/scheduler-ufrgs/README.md

 ## Features

-- **Course Management**: Easily add and manage courses with the ability to remove them if needed.
+- **Course Management**: Add and manage courses, with the ability to remove them if necessary.

 - **Class Management**: Add and manage classes for each course, specifying the days and times they occur.

-- **Schedule Creation**: Create a timetable with the selected classes, intuitively adjusting the schedule by highlighting different classes for each course.
+- **Schedule Creation**: Create timetables by selecting classes and intuitively adjusting the schedule.

+- **Image Saving**: Save timetables as JPEG images directly to your device.

-- **Data Persistence**: Your data is stored in the browser's local storage, so your courses and schedules are saved even after closing the browser.
+- **Data Persistence**: Your courses and schedules are automatically saved in the browser's local storage, ensuring they are preserved even after closing the browser.

 ## Usage

-When you open Scheduler UFRGS in your web browser, you'll see the main interface with the following sections:
+Upon opening Scheduler UFRGS in your web browser, you will see the main interface, which consists of the following sections:

 1. **Cadeiras**: This section allows you to add courses.
 To add a course, enter the course name and click "Adicionar".
 The added courses will be displayed in a list below.

-2. **Turmas**: This section allows you to add classes (turmas) for the courses.
+2. **Turmas**: This section allows you to add classes (turmas) for each course.
 To add a class, select the course, time slot, days, and enter the class name (turma).
 Click "Adicionar" to add the class.
 The added classes will be displayed in a table below.

-3. **Grade Options**: This section displays the class selection options for the timetable.
-Select the class for each course from the dropdown menus.
+3. **Grade Options**: This section displays the class selection options for creating the timetable.
+Select the desired class for each course from the dropdown menus.
 The selected classes will be automatically highlighted in the timetable.

 4. **Grade de Horários**: This section displays the timetable with all the added classes.
 The timetable is divided into time slots (Horários) and days (Segunda, Terça, Quarta, Quinta, Sexta).
-Selected classes will be highlighted with their respective color from the Grade Options.
+Selected classes will be highlighted with their respective colors as defined in the Grade Options.
+To show only the currently selected classes, check the "Mostrar apenas selecionados" checkbox above the table.
+The "Salvar como JPEG" button under the table allows you to save the current state of the timetable as a JPEG image to your device.

-To remove a course or class, click the delete button (X icon) next to it in the corresponding section.
+To remove a course or class, simply click the delete button (X icon) next to it in the corresponding section.

 ## License